William Hamilton Meeks, III

-William Hamilton Meeks, III (born 8 August 1947) is an American mathematician, specializing in differential geometry and minimal surfaces.
+William Hamilton Meeks, III (August 8, 1947 - May 24, 2026) was an American mathematician, specializing in differential geometry and minimal surfaces.

 Biography

 Meeks studied at the University of California, Berkeley, with a bachelor's degree in 1971, a master's degree in 1974, and a PhD in 1975 with supervisor H. Blaine Lawson and thesis The Conformal Structure and Geometry of Triply Periodic Minimal Surfaces in $\mathbb R ^ 3$.
 He was an assistant professor in 1975–1977 at the University of California, Los Angeles (UCLA), in 1977–1978 at the Instituto de Matemática Pura e Aplicada (IMPA), and in 1978–1979 at Stanford University.
 From 1979 to 1983 he was a professor at IMPA.
 He was from 1983 to 1984 a visiting member of the Institute for Advanced Study and from 1984 to 1986 a professor at Rice University with the academic year 1985–1986 spent as a visiting professor at the University of California, Santa Barbara.
-From 1986 to 2018 he has been the George David Birkhoff Professor of Mathematics at the University of Massachusetts, Amherst.
-He currently is at the Institute for Advanced Study after assuming professor emeritus status at UMass Amherst.
+From 1986 to 2018 he was the George David Birkhoff Professor of Mathematics at the University of Massachusetts, Amherst.
+Later, he was at the Institute for Advanced Study after assuming professor emeritus status at UMass Amherst.

-He is known as an expert on minimal surfaces and their computer graphics visualization; on the latter subject he has collaborated with David Allen Hoffman.
+He was known as an expert on minimal surfaces and their computer graphics visualization; on the latter subject he collaborated with David Allen Hoffman.
 For the academic year 2006/07 Meeks was a Guggenheim Fellow.

 In 1986 at the International Congress of Mathematicians in Berkeley, he was Invited Speaker with talk Recent progress on the geometry of surfaces in $R ^ 3$ and on the use of computer graphics as a research tool.